Talk2Levi/Lossless-Data-Compression-Zoo/README.md

 This repository contains a number of different lossless text compression algorithms implemented in Python.

 ## Main Contributors:
-The project is a final case study for a __Graduated Level Course: Online Algorithm__, and the original main contributors were (names in alphabetical order):
+The project is for the final case study of a __Graduated Level Course: Online Algorithm__, and the original main contributors were (names in alphabetical order):
 **Levi Guo (me), [Minghao Li](https://github.com/MingoLi), [Ye Yuan](https://github.com/LongWinter).**

 ## Dataset